neurohazardous/megFingerprinting/README.md

 * After that, we run edge-wise analysis to understand what connections are consistent at the group level and which ones are more important to identify individuals than others
 * Finally, we run several sanity checks (correlating identifiability with subject characteristics and artifact summary statistics & separating structural connectivity and functional connectivity)
 * We perform this analysis with our different analysis conditions: between session, within sessions, for both AEC and PSD, for both the broadband data and specific frequency bands
+* Please note that subject identification is referred to as differentiation in the manuscript and 'self-identifiability' is referred to as differentiability in the manuscript

 ### 5-PLS_analysis.m
 * Performs the Partial Least Square analysis to try and find relationships between individuals' identifiability matrices and demographic information